alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_troubleshooting.md

 - Reset the account if there is no other solution

 ### Unable to communicate with the login server
+- This can happen for a variety of reasons (DNS problems, broken services on the compute VM etc.)
 - Run the script under `dsg_deploy_scripts/07_deploy_compute_vms/Run_Remote_Diagnostics.ps1`, providing the group and last IP octet of the problematic compute VM
 - You should see output like the following: